 - Slice cooked and peeled beets and place them in a clean jar with frond of fresh dill and red chilies if you like a little heat.

-- In a pot, combine on the stove combine enough vinegar to cover the beets (1 to 2 cups of white or apple cider vinegar), brown sugar and whole cloves.
+- In a pot, combine enough vinegar to cover the beets (1 to 2 cups of white or apple cider vinegar), brown sugar and whole cloves.
 Simmer until sugar is dissolved.

 - Pour the warm vinegar mixture over the beets and cool completely.